DavideDunne/RegularGrammar_to_FSA/README.md

 # RegularGrammar_to_FSA
-An R Shiny App that displays an FSA diagram from a Regular Grammar input
+An R Shiny App that displays an Finite State Automaton diagram from a Regular Grammar input